ding-lab/CromwellRunner/README.md

 # CromwellRunner

-*TODO*: Add the following discussions

-* Cromwell Server - A way of getting status about current and past Cromwell runs Runs locally because of database integrity issues
-* Compute1 issues
-  * scratch1 space - faster and more reliable than storage1, but requires move step at end
-* Creating a YAML template with `cwltool --make-template`
-* Guidance on now to restart runs

 CromwellRunner is a lightweight interactive workflow manager for managing [Cromwell](https://cromwell.readthedocs.io/en/stable/) workflows on MGI and RIS compute1 systems at Washington University.
 For a batch of cases it provides a set of interactive tools to stage, launch, interrogate, and finalize sets of jobs and workflow results.
-It provides functionality to discover and restart failed jobs, restart runs from intermediate results of past runs, and finalize completed runs to reduce disk use.
+It provides some functionality to discover and restart failed jobs, restart runs from intermediate results of past runs, and finalize completed runs to reduce disk use.